 My work focuses primarily on the bond shared within families, and the simple joys of childhood.
 Exploring themes such as: protection, uncertainty, happiness and love, I strive to capture the beauty of the candid and poignant moments found within the bustle of everyday family life.
 I try to breath life into these moments and invite the viewer to become a part of them.

 I've been influenced by a long list of artists, and have a particular love for the Old Masters and contemporary realists.
-I work primarily in acrylic and graphite, and often employ hatching in my work.
+I work primarily in acrylic and graphite, although I have recently ventured into ink and watercolour, and often employ hatching in my work.
 My palette is usually limited to the same five colours, much to the chagrin of the other tubes in my paintbox.